whitchapman/ClojureSudoku/README.md

 [Simplified Puzzle Data Structure (1 Iteration)](images/simplify/data1.png)

-Each iteration of the algorithm attempts to simplify each group by creating sets within the group that contain exclusive values.
-The simplest case is a naked single in which a solved cell results in removing that cell's value from every other cell in the group.
-The algorithm continues by attempting to create exclusive value sets up to size 8.
+An iteration of the algorithm attempts to simplify each group in turn by creating sets within the group that contain exclusive values.
+The simplest case is a naked single: a solved cell results in removing that cell's value from every other cell in the group.
+The algorithm continues by attempting to create exclusive value sets up to a size of one less than the number of unsolved cells in the group (e.g. max size 8 for 9 unsolved cells).

 The second iteration: